Take your Rolex to someone who knows Rolex

 The story has one flaw in that Norman states that he was awarded his Daytona race prize by Allen Brill, President of Rolex USA.
 Unfortunately, Allen Brill died of a lung cancer in 2010, and was succeeded by Stewart Wicht.
 Despite this storytelling flaw, this story brings up a couple points regarding self-professed Rolex experts and dealers.

-First, work with well recommended watch dealers such as Beckertime who have proven experience and knowledge about Rolex watches.
+First, work with independent watch companies such as BeckerTime who have proven experience and knowledge about Rolex watches.
 Independent watch dealers and watchmakers that specialize in buying, selling, and/or repairing Rolex watches can certainly discern the difference between real and fake Rolex watch without the owner going through the hazing that Dr. Norman had to endure.
 Second, any reputable watch dealer would perform a watch band adjustment complimentary, especially to one who is local and an easy repeat customer.
 Although some watch dealers and watchmakers would argue that point stating that they need to charge what they are worth, but a simple Oyster link removal can be performed with proper tools by a fourth grader.*

 *With proper tools includes the correct size screwdriver and a little training to recognize what a proper fitting screwdriver looks like.
 There are stories of jewelry stores botching bracelet adjustments mostly because of ill-fitting tools and untrained personnel who do not recognize correct tools.